 Conduct hydraulic tests at the newly installed monitoring bores to obtain the aquifer hydraulic conductivity data within the Project site.

-Review the aquifer/surface water connectivity information
+Review the aquifer/surface water connectivity information.

-Develop a site water management plan
+Develop a site water management plan .

 Conduct a bore inventory to check the operating status of bores 2601, 2631, 19025, especially Bore #2631which is located closest to the Langloh Project site.
-The current status of these bores is not shown in the groundwater bore database
+The current status of these bores is not shown in the groundwater bore database.

-Estimate dewatering rates, volume, duration and the zone of impact (drawdown)
+Estimate dewatering rates, volume, duration and the zone of impact (drawdown).

 Monitor groundwater levels and water quality of registered bores within the zone of impact and assess the local groundwater sensitivities.

-Search information related to Matters of National Environmental Significance (MNES)
+Search information related to Matters of National Environmental Significance (MNES) .

 Propose management plans, mitigation measures, and monitoring plan based on the outcome of the groundwater impact assessment.